Cloud-Foundations/Dominator/cmd/installer/README.md

 ### Unmount storage
 The storage devices are unmounted.

+If the `-completionNotifier` option is specified then the specified programme is run after the storage devices are unmounted.
+This allows you to signal to an external system that installation is complete and the new OS is about to be booted.
+The following command-line arguments will be provided:
+1. The name of the directory containing the previously downloaded configuration files
+2. The name of the active (configured) network interface

 ### Reboot
 If the `-useKexec=true` option was passed to *[hyper-control](../hyper-control/README.md)* when requesting the network boot,